1998 World Youth Games

 The 1998 World Youth Games was the first international multi-sport event of its kind.
 More than 7,500 young athletes representing 140 countries of the world participated in this event.
-The Games took place in Moscow, Russia from July 11 to 19, 1998.
+The Games took place in Moscow, Russia, from July 11 to 19, 1998.

 Ceremony

-The opening ceremony was held in the Luzhniki Stadium (Стадион "Лужники").
-It included 32 International Olympic Committee (IOC) members, 43 National Olympic Committee (NOC) presidents, Boris Yeltsin – then current President of the Russian Federation, Yuri Luzhkov – mayor of Moscow, with the presence of 80,000 spectators.
-One of the most emotional moments of the ceremony was the arrival of the Olympic flame, after traveling through 13 regions of the Russian Federation.
-Another spectacular moment was when 2 Russian cosmonauts greeted all the spectators directly from Orbital Station Mir.
-The mayor of Moscow and the IOC President addressed the spectators, and Boris Yeltsin declared the World Youth Games opened.
+The opening ceremony was held in Luzhniki Stadium (Стадион "Лужники").
+It included 32 International Olympic Committee (IOC) members, 43 National Olympic Committee (NOC) presidents, Boris Yeltsin – then current president of the Russian Federation, Yuri Luzhkov – mayor of Moscow, with the presence of 80,000 spectators.
+Two Russian cosmonauts greeted all the spectators directly from Orbital Station Mir.
+The mayor of Moscow and the IOC president addressed the spectators, and Boris Yeltsin declared the World Youth Games opened.

 Participants and sports

 More than 7,500 young athletes under 17 years of age representing 140 countries competed in a variety of sports that included basketball, football, volleyball, handball, tennis and table tennis, track and field athletics, swimming, synchronized swimming, gymnastics and modern rhythmic gymnastics, fencing, judo and Greco-Roman wrestling.